 Plus, Airbnb lets you retain full control over the availability, pricing, guest interactions, and house rules for your listing.

-You will also be protected from any damages that might occur to your place.
-Airbnb offers a robust property insurance policy for all Airbnb hosts that includes $1 million of liability coverage and another $1 million of damage protection.
+You will get ample protection from any damage to your place.
+Airbnb offers a robust property insurance policy for all hosts, including $1 million of liability coverage and another $3 million of damage protection (not an insurance policy).

 Neighbors was founded in 2017 with a pretty cool premise, renting out your space for storage.
 With Neighbor, you can rent out any space from a garage, basement, or backyard to a patch of your driveway.

-Neighbor is incredibly user-friendly and provides a ton of articles and resources to help you start renting out your space with ease.
+Neighbor is incredibly user-friendly and provides many articles and resources to help you easily rent your space.

 Is your car sitting and collecting dust in the driveway?
 Put it to use and bring in some extra cash with Turo, a leading car-sharing marketplace that lets you rent your vehicle to other users.